claremacrae/claremacrae.github.io/about.md

 Crystallographic Data Centre](http://www.ccdc.cam.ac.uk/) (CCDC).
-Apart from a brief 6-month stint in sales at [Oxford Molecular](http://www.isis-innovation.com/spinout/oxmol.html) in early 1991, I’ve been a developer at CCDC ever since.
+Apart from a brief 6-month stint in sales at [Oxford Molecular](http://www.isis-innovation.com/spinout/oxmol.html) in early 1991, I was a developer at CCDC until June 2019.

+## Clare Macrae Consulting Ltd

+I am an independent consultant, helping teams streamline their work with legacy and hard-to-test C++ and Qt code.

+My mission: **Sustainable and efficient testing and refactoring of legacy code!**

+I've worked in software development for over 30 years, and in C++ for over 20 years.

-## Working life
+## Former Working life

-By day, I’m now a Principal Scientific Software Engineer at [CCDC](http://www.ccdc.cam.ac.uk/).
+Until June 2019, I was a Principal Scientific Software Engineer at [CCDC](http://www.ccdc.cam.ac.uk/).

-Recent projects have included:
+Recent projects included:

 * leading the team responsible for delivering